Ballot Measure-o-meter

 Oklahoma

-Oklahoma is one of the 8 states deciding this November whether to restrict voting in their states to only U.S. citizens.
+Oklahoma is one of the 8 states this year to restrict voting in their states to only U.S. citizens.
 These legislatively-referred constitutional amendments don’t solve any existing problems but pair with increasingly anti-immigrant sentiments and disproportionately affect already marginalized racial and ethnic groups.

 Learn More Here